pagong/cloudinit-for-k3os/README.md

 template and script.
 It draws heavily on existing resources ([2][2], [3][3]).

 ## Special K3os version
-[K3os][5] is Rancher Labs bespoke operating system for running the tiny K8s distro [k3s][6].
+[K3os][5] is Rancher Labs' bespoke operating system for running the tiny K8s distro [k3s][6].
 When configured to use `cloud-init` with `k3os.data_sources=cdrom`, the embedded version of linuxkit/metadata is requiring a file called `config` in the top level of the ISO.

-That's why this fork is needed: create a hardlink from `user-data` to `config` before making the ISO image.
-(Bonus: use mkisofs for Suse Linux)
+That's why this fork is needed: create a hard link from `user-data` to `config` before making the ISO image.
+(Bonus info: use mkisofs for Suse Linux)

 Example: run `k3os-build.sh K3os-091-a` to generate an ISO file called `cidata-K3os-091-a.iso`